brngdsn/swarm-js/README.md

 npm install swarm-js
 ```

-> **Note**: Swarm JS depends on the [OpenAI Node.js library][openai-npm], which is installed as a dependency.
+> **Note**: SwarmJS depends on the [OpenAI Node.js library][openai-npm], which is installed as a dependency.
 Make sure to have a valid OpenAI API key to use its features.

 ---

 ## Usage

-Below is a quick overview of how to set up and use Swarm JS in your Node.js or TypeScript project.
+Below is a quick overview of how to set up and use SwarmJS in your Node.js or TypeScript project.

 ### 1. Creating Agents